Saudi conquest of Hejaz: Saudi campaign

+By end of October 1924, all the Hashemites held were the port cities of Jeddah and Yanbu along with Medina.
+The rapid defeat of the Hashemites was due largely to the end of British subsidies.
+Without the bribes in form of British gold that were paid out to the Bedouin chiefs of the Hejaz, the unpopular regime of Hussein promptly collapsed.
+The merchants of Yanbu, Medina and especially Jeddah were determined not to be conquered by Ibn Saud – whom they viewed as a religious fanatic from the Nejd – and collected their wealth together to fund a makeshift army that allowed Yanbu, Medina and Jeddah to hold out against the al-Saud forces into 1925.

 With the advancement of the Saudi forces and blockade imposed on Jeddah, the Hejazi army began to disintegrate.
 The city of Medina surrendered on 9 December 1925, and Yanbu fell 12 days later.
 In December 1925 Jeddah was handed to Abdulaziz of Nejd and Saudi forces entering its gates on 8 January 1926, after capitulation and safe passage was negotiated between King bin Ali, Abdulaziz, and the British Consul by the city's ruler Sheikh Abdullah Alireza.

 Aftermath

-Following the successful takeover over the Kingdom of Hejaz, Abdulaziz was declared as King of Hejaz.
+Following the successful takeover over the Kingdom of Hejaz, Abdulaziz was proclaimed King of Hejaz.
 The Kingdom was later incorporated into the Kingdom of Nejd and Hejaz with Abdulaziz being the king of both in political union.

-King Hussein of Hejaz after stepping down as king has moved to Aqaba to support his son's war efforts which made the British force him into exile to Cyprus, Ali bin Hussein as the King of Hejaz, took office in the middle of losing war effectively with the fall of the Kingdom the dynasty ended up in exile.
+After stepping down as king, Hussein of Hejaz moved to Aqaba to support his son's war efforts, which made the British force him into exile to Cyprus.
+Ali bin Hussein, as the King of Hejaz, took office in the middle of a losing war.
+With the fall of the Kingdom, the dynasty ended up in exile.
 Hashemites however remained to rule the Emirate of Transjordan and the Kingdom of Iraq.